Say “Hasta la vista” to bad content!

 As Robert Rose, founder of The Content Advisory, put it: “..our job as marketers is not to create more content (…) it’s to create the minimum amount of content with the maximum amount of results.”

-And a very easy way to maximize your results is to focus on the readability of your content.
+And a very easy way to maximize your results is to focus on the brand voice and the readability of your content.
 The average adult reading level in the US falls between a 7th and 8th grade level.
 This means if your content is too difficult for a 13-year-old to read it may be too difficult for some of your audience.
 And if your content is too difficult then you’re not going to engage as many customers as you should.

 Tools like VisibleThread help you identify and fix these issues, resulting in cleaner and more comprehensive content.
 For under resourced marketing teams or those needing some editorial assistance, it’s a valuable tool for gauging content quality.
 It also prioritizes the necessary edits required to improve the content.